pypeit/PypeIt/doc/help/pypeit_setup_coadd2d.rst

       --only_slits ONLY_SLITS [ONLY_SLITS ...]
                             A space-separated set of slits to coadd.
-If not provided, all slits are coadded. (default: None)
+If not provided, all slits are coadded. (default: None) --offsets OFFSETS     Spatial offsets to apply to each image; see the [coadd2d][offsets] parameter.
+Options are restricted
+                            here to either maskdef_offsets or auto.
+If not specified, the (spectrograph-specific) default is used.
+                            Other options exist but must be entered by directly editing the coadd2d file. (default: None)
+      --weights WEIGHTS     Weights used to coadd images; see the [coadd2d][weights] parameter.
+Options are restricted here to either uniform or auto.
+If not specified, the (spectrograph-specific) default is used.
+Other options exist but must be entered by directly editing the coadd2d file. (default: None)